Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: MaxCut and Maximum independent set as Ising models

-In this limit, it has been shown in Ref.~\cite{CojaOghlan2020} that there exist rigorous upper bounds on the optimal cut fraction $c_{opt}$, $c_{ub}>c_{opt}$, for $d$-regular graphs (and for sparse Erd\H{o}s-R\'{e}nyi graphs), confirming the bounds conjectured in Ref.~\cite{Zdeborova2009}.
-These bounds can be obtained from techniques in statistical physics that make use of the interpolation method.
+It was shown in Ref.~\cite{CojaOghlan2020} that there exist rigorous upper bounds $c_{ub}$ on the optimal cut fraction $c_{opt}$ ($c_{ub}>c_{opt}$) for $d$-regular graphs (and for sparse Erd\H{o}s-R\'{e}nyi graphs) in the limit $N\rightarrow \infty$.
+These bounds confirm the earlier conjecture presented in Ref.~\cite{Zdeborova2009} and can be obtained explicitly from techniques in statistical physics that make use of the interpolation method.
 In practice, they can be obtained by solving a small variational problem.
-The solutions of these variational problems are listed in Table~\ref{tb:UBs} for different graph regularities.
+We have calculated the upper bounds in this way and listed them in Table~\ref{tb:UBs} for different graph degrees.

 Other upper bounds can be derived from complementary approaches, relating the improvement that is made on top of the average random sampling outcome to the Parisi constant~\cite{Dembo2015}.
-However, we have found that the first approach yields a tighter (i.e. lower) upper bound on the optimal fraction, at least for small regularities $d<10$.
+However, we have found that the first approach yields a tighter (i.e. lower) upper bound on the optimal fraction, at least for small graph degrees $d<10$.

 With the help of the tighter upper bound on the optimal cut fraction $c_{ub}$, we can compute a tighter (i.e. higher) lower bound $\alpha_{MC}$ on the approximation ratio $c_p/c_{opt}$, and thus on the performance, of QAOA for MaxCut

-There is a lot of QAOA literature, including the original paper, where the cut fraction $c_p$ itself is considered as a lower bound.
-While this is naturally correct (a weaker lower bound is still a lower bound), it may suggest the misleading insight that the performance of QAOA is worse for MaxCut on graphs with higher regularity~\cite{Wurtz2020}.
+In large parts of the QAOA literature, including the original QAOA paper, the expected cut fraction $c_p$ of the QAOA state is considered as a lower bound on the performance.
+While this is naturally correct (a weaker lower bound is still a lower bound), it may suggest the misleading insight that the performance of QAOA is worse for MaxCut on graphs with higher degree~\cite{Wurtz2020}.
 This is indeed wrong as in the extreme limit of (large) complete graphs, maximal cuts have size $|E|/2$, and such cuts are given on average by random sampling (which is equivalent to $p=0$ QAOA, or to QAOA with all angles 0).
-Hence, the MaxCut problem is easy in this limit, and the performance of QAOA should therefore improve.
+Hence, the MaxCut problem is easy in this limit, and the performance of QAOA, as measured by the above approximation ratio $\alpha_{MC}$, should therefore improve.